 How do the Bay Bridge and Golden Gate Bridge commutes change the affordability math for North Bay?

-Golden Gate Bridge tolls (currently around $9-$10 each way for cash, $8-$9 FasTrak) plus a 15-45 minute commute from Marin makes the bridge commute the cheapest North Bay path to SF.
+Golden Gate Bridge tolls (currently around $9-$10 each way for cash, $8-$9 FasTrak) plus a 15-45 minute commute from Marin makes the bridge commute one of the more affordable North Bay paths to SF.
 Bay Bridge from Vallejo via I-80 is $7 FasTrak but adds 30+ minutes from East-Bay-side congestion; ferry from Vallejo to SF Ferry Building is 60 minutes but car-free.
 The North Bay commute math is fundamentally a commute-mode choice, not a distance choice; the mode determines the affordability picture.

 What is the FAIR Plan in California and how do I get a quote?